 It may have been a year that continued to turn our lives upside down, but 2021 was nonetheless memorable for me in many ways.
 Here's my year in review.

-In January, I took a free five-day workshop with Christian artist/entrepreneur Matt Tommey called “Artist Rise-Up Masterclass,” and was inspired to write new three songs, including “Rise Up” currently being professionally recorded and scheduled for release to radio in early 2022.
-Click here to hear my acoustic version on YouTube.
+In January, I took a free five-day workshop with Christian artist/entrepreneur Matt Tommey called “Artist Rise-Up Masterclass,” and was inspired to write new three songs, including “Rise Up” and “You Are Loved.”

 I also started writing a four-part column for InScribe Christian Writers’ Fellowship magazine Fellowscript called “Wide Open Spaces.”

 In February, I joined Matt Tommey’s Created to Thrive Program.
 During my year-long membership, I met and became friends virtually with artists of all genres—musicians, writers, and visual artists—from around the world.

 In March and April, I continued to grow my skills and create products in shell art, decoupage, paper art including custom cards, pressed flower art, and stamp art for the May tourist season opening at various locations around the province.